mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/cli/getting-tokens.md

 ## Introduction

-Sometimes it is required during development to have an easy way to get a valid service token or agent token for the tools which are using MindSphere API (curl, postman...)
+Sometimes it is required during development to have an easy way to get a valid service token or agent token for the tools which are using {{site.productname}} API (curl, postman...)

 The CLI provides two utility commands which can generate a service credential token and agent token.

 ## Get Service Token (`mc service-token`)

-This is a utility command which the developers can use to get the valid MindSphere API token.
+This is a utility command which the developers can use to get the valid {{site.productname}} API token.

 ```bash
 mc service-token --help